neo-project/neo-express/docs/settings.md

 ## `rpc.BindAddress`

-The `rpc.BindAddress` Neo-Express setting coresponds to the `BindAddress` [RpcServer config property](https://github.com/neo-project/neo-modules/blob/master/src/RpcServer/RpcServer/config.json#L6).
+The `rpc.BindAddress` Neo-Express setting corresponds to the `BindAddress` [RpcServer config property](https://github.com/neo-project/neo-modules/blob/master/src/RpcServer/RpcServer/config.json#L6).

 By default, Neo-Express only listens for JSON-RPC requests on the loopback address.
 This means that JSON-RPC requests must originate on the same machine as Neo-Express is running in order to be serviced.
 While this is the most secure approach, it limits the ability of the developer to test cross machine scenarios, especially ones that involve mobile devices.
-The `rpc.BindAddress` setting can be used to overide the default behavior.
+The `rpc.BindAddress` setting can be used to override the default behavior.

 The `rpc.BindAddress` field accepts an IP address in dotted quad notation.
 It specifies the IP Address that the JSON-RPC server will listen on for client requests.
 Typically, to enable remote access to